TalMal-ContactMe/contactme-config/README.md

 # Contact-config

-config files for contact-me application.
+config files to be read by contact-me application.
 contains credential details so needs to be kept private repository.